JcDenton86/cordova-plugin-jc-googledrive/README.md

 ## Use from Javascript

-If you are using jQuery, AngularJS, WinJS or any Promise/A library (Bluebird), promise style is supported.
+If you are using jQuery, AngularJS, WinJS or any Promise/A library, promise style is supported.
 Use something like:

     var toLocalDest = "path/to/local/destination/";
     var fileid = "GoogleDrive_FileID";